ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 .. _evaluate_quiz_exercises:

-- Additionally, once the :ref:`exam conduction <exam_conduction>` is over, you can click on ``Evaluate quizzes``.
+- Additionally, once the :ref:`exam conduction <exam_conduction>` ends, you can click on ``Evaluate quizzes``.
 This action will evaluate all student exam submissions for all quiz exercises and assign an automatic result.

     .. note::
        If you do not press this button, the students quiz exercises will not be graded.